MeditoolsBV/.github/.github/ISSUE_TEMPLATE/refinement.md

 - [ ] Give short description of this issue.
 - [ ] Determine with whom to discuss this with: @...

-    > This should start with an product owner.
+    > This should start with a product owner.
     > When it's a functional change, include Pieter van Tiel.
     > When it's a technical change, include Pieter Bos.
     > The product owner can defer to someone else.
 Include that person here instead.
 - [ ] Discuss the issue.

+    > You determine whether how you want to discuss this.
+Start a meeting and work on this issue together, or do this asynchonously.
+    > Preferably note down questions, answers, surprises and decisions in the comments.

     > Topics:
     >